 However, Florida is unique in that they are also facing opposition from lawmakers concerned that making distracted driving a primary offense could make it easier for law enforcement to pull drivers over without a valid reason.
 Like Texas, Florida has been slow in responding to distracted driving issues.

 Florida introduced new and stricter texting while driving laws in 2020.
 With this new law, police officers are now allowed to stop drivers and cite them for texting while driving without violating other traffic laws.
 You can still use your phone behind the wheel on hand-free and GPS-enabled devices.
 Texting is also allowed if the vehicle is not in motion, including in parking spaces, red lights, or non-moving traffic.
 Texting while driving in work and school zones are illegal except for immediate emergencies.

 YOU Can Make A Difference

-However, although legislation can be a strong deterrent for people to text and drive, it is not the end-all-be-all.
-You can make a difference by not texting and driving, and setting a good example for friends and family.
+Although legislation can be a strong deterrent for people to text and drive, it is not the end-all-be-all.
+You can make a difference by not texting and driving and setting an excellent example for friends and family.
 At the very least, not being distracted while behind the wheel can allow you to practice safe, defensive driving habits that can protect you while on the road.
 From Texas adult drivers to Florida teen drivers, we can all implement better defensive driving techniques into our daily driving habits.
 For many of us, that involves eliminating distractions while behind the wheel.
 Even though it may not be a serious crime in your state, the stakes are as high as ever.